-'Arshiya might have ten different warehouses in India with completely different operators, but customers can go online using the Cyberlog system and see the product on rack three, level two of a particular warehouse with full visibility,' Bradley explains.
-'We're a single point of contact.
-The IT system links several warehouses yet they're all different companies.
-We interface to SAP and INTRA but we have no licence restrictions.
-With hundreds of programmers, we can design new IT systems any time we want and our costs are controlled.'
+"Arshiya might have 10 different warehouses in India with completely different operators, but customers can go online using the Cyberlog system, and see the product on rack three, level two of a particular warehouse with full visibility," Bradley explains.

+"We're a single point of contact.
+The IT system links several warehouses yet they're all different companies."
+"We interface to SAP and INTRA but we have no license restrictions," Bradley says.
+"With hundreds of programmers, we can design new IT systems any time we want and our costs are controlled."
-While Arshiya grows its business in India and the Middle East, Australian panelist Brett Higgins of AMP has identified an opportunity to transform the local tourism industry, using a variation of the VNC model.

-'There's no single source of truth for tourism supplier information,' Higgins says.
-'Despite the plethora of choices, customers can't easily plan, select and purchase travel goods or services.'
+While Arshiya grows its business in India and the Middle East, Australian panellist Brett Higgins of AMP has observed an opportunity to transform the local tourism industry using the VNC model.
+"There's no single source of truth for tourism supplier information," Higgins says.
+"Despite the plethora of choices, customers can't easily plan, select, and purchase travel goods or services."

-Higgins's idea, to be developed within his own travel services company, XYZ Travel, is to build collaborative supplier relationships locally and go to market nationally.
+Higgins' idea, to be developed within his own travel services company XYZ Travel, is to build collaborative supplier relationships locally and go to market nationally.
+"Suppliers of transport, accommodation, attractions, and tour operators need to be streamlined so that wholesale

+IOHN GATTORNA ARGUES

+TIONS ARE NO LONGER AN

+EXCUSE TO AVOID PUSHING

+THE BOUNDARIES IN SEARCH

+OF NEW BUSINESS MODELS

+THAT REGULATORY RESTRIC-

-'Suppliers of transport, accommodation, attractions, and tour operators need to be streamlined so that wholesale information is more easily accessible to retailers, including those online,' he says.
-'Capabilities need to be assembled to achieve rapid development and expedited entrance to the marketplace.'
+information is more easily accessible to retailers, including those online," he says.

+"Capabilities need to be assembled to achieve rapid development and expedited entrance to the marketplace."
-In order to achieve this, Higgins says that XYZ Travel will need to establish the right operational culture and consider the key management levers.

-'Strong brand awareness and distribution through travel agent shop fronts can be achieved through strategic alliances with airlines and other resource partners,' he maintains.
-'However, visionary leadership, high business acumen, corporate intellectual property and an effective supply chain target operating model will be essential.'
+In order to achieve this, Higgins says XYZ Travel will need to establish the right operational culture and consider the key management levers.
+"Strong brand awareness and distribution through travel agent shop fronts can be achieved through strategic alliances with airlines and and other resource partners," he maintains.
+"However, visionary leadership, high business acumen, corporate Intellectual Property and an effective Supply Chain Target Operating Model will be essential."

-'I'll be looking for accelerated business advancement, an instant distribution channel and an innovative flexible business culture,' he adds.
-'Such a business will require an industry solution focus and needs to deliver high customer satisfaction.
-High partner commitment will be incentivized through equity in the business, but clear assessment criteria and a process for selecting strategic partners will need to be developed.
-This must include detailed capability requirements with a fair return for each, and provision for the entry and exit of partners.'
+"I'll be looking for accelerated business advancement, an instant distribution channel and an innovative flexible business culture," Higgins says.

+"Such a business will require an industry solution focus and needs to deliver high customer satisfaction.
+High partner commitment will be incentivised through equity in the business, but a clear assessment criteria and process for selecting strategic partners will need to be developed."

+This must include detailed capability requirements with a fair return for each, and provision for the entry and exit of partners."